5 Step Process to Set Maintenance Culture

 Matt: So let me give our listeners a little bit of a background on you.
 With over 40 years of experience, Bill has distinguished himself as an expert in maintenance and reliability consulting, providing exceptional value in the energy, chemicals, mining and manufacturing industries.
 He works closely with all departments mentoring key personnel to drive long term behavioural change.
 Integrating maintenance and reliability into the organization strategy ensures sustainability and success.
 So Bill, why don’t you tell our listeners what you do and expand on a little bit of what I’ve just said there.

 Bill: Okay.
 Thanks a lot, Matt.
 Yes, basically I started out at 18 years old going into maintenance.
 Went into the US Navy and worked as a machinist.
 When I came out of the Navy, I continued in maintenance.
 I put myself through school but I stayed in maintenance.
-And I’ve done everything from the bottom up all the way from turning wrenches as a Millwright mechanic, journeyman machinist, welder, limited electrical, license, maintenance planner, maintenance manager, reliability engineer, reliability manager.
+And I’ve done everything from the bottom up all the way from turning wrenches as a Millwright mechanic, journeyman machinist, welder, limited electrical, licence, maintenance planner, maintenance manager, reliability engineer, reliability manager.
 So I’ve seen it all.
 It’s not just something I’ve studied.
 It’s something that I’ve actually lived for over 40 years.
 And so, I started my own company about three years ago for consulting in maintenance and reliability.
 Before that, I was working with management consulting companies as the maintenance and reliability part of them, but I felt as though there were some things that were being left on the table and the customers were not getting what they really wanted, especially when it came to more technical information or services.
 So for our company MRAC, we do basically three types of things.
 We do foundational services, which we’ll develop and implement maintenance management processes, and liability improvement processes.
 The second thing is we do supportive services, such as spares optimization, that’s the min-max levels of spares in the storeroom.
 Train and facilitate for maintenance strategy development, then a lot of it comes down to reliability-centred maintenance.
 And we also do CMMS implementation which will help in a selection process and implement CMMS.
 The execution services, we do planning and scheduling services on-site, off-site.
 We do planning for outage services and we also train and mentor planners on site.

 Matt: So you’ve really — you essentially know it all.
 I think it’s basically safe to say that you’re a very knowledgeable person in the industry 100% definitely.
 And so, how would you say that you set a good maintenance culture?